krahets/hello-algo/en/docs/chapter_divide_and_conquer/index.md

 !!! abstract

-    Difficult problems are decomposed layer by layer, each decomposition making them simpler.
+    Difficult problems are decomposed layer by layer, with each decomposition making them simpler.

-    Divide and conquer reveals an important truth: start with simplicity, and nothing is complex anymore.
+    Divide and conquer unveils a profound truth: begin with simplicity, and complexity dissolves.

 ## Chapter contents